Brandin Cooks Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Matchup vs. Indianapolis

-- Cooks' 62 receiving yards per game in his two matchups against the Colts are 6.5 fewer than his over/under for Sunday's game.
+- Cooks is averaging 62 receiving yards per game in two career matchups against the Colts, 8.5 fewer than his receiving yards prop bet over/under for Sunday's game (70.5).

 - Note: Cooks' stats vs. Colts date back to 2016.

-- The 274.0 passing yards the Colts allow per game makes them the NFL's 20th-ranked pass defense this season.
+- The Colts are giving up 274.0 passing yards per game this year, the NFL's 20th-ranked pass defense.

-- The Colts have given up 15 touchdowns through the air (3.0 per game).
-They are 32nd in the league in that category.
+- The Colts' defense is 32nd in the league, allowing 3.0 passing touchdowns per game.

 Recent Performances